A Surgeon Reflects On Death, Life And The 'Incredible Gift' Of Organ Transplant

 On the different types of organ donors

-There are a few different scenarios [where] we take organs from deceased donors, the most common being those that are brain dead.
+There are a few different scenarios [where] we take organs from deceased donors, the most common being those that are brain-dead.
 Those patients have no blood flow to their brain, so they're considered legally dead, but their heart is still beating, their organs are getting blood flow, and they're often in a fairly stable situation, so we can take our time.

-There's a second type of donor which we call "DCD," or donation after circulatory death.
+There's a second type of donor, which we call "DCD," or donation after circulatory death.
 These patients are actually still officially alive, but they've reached the point where the decision has been made to withdraw support.
 And in those patients, we wait to withdraw support until everything has been discussed, and often the family is in the room when that support is withdrawn by their primary doctor, not by us. ...

 You know, it's an interesting thing, because you really think about what really is death?
 How is it defined?
 Do patients feel the same way as we do?
 These are kind of some of the really interesting challenging parts of being in this field.